24GUNV/LicensePlateDetector/README.md

 ## Usage

-Run through the notebook (for now).
+To use the License Plate Detector, follow the steps provided in the notebook for now.

 ## Project Status